-Homeopathy is based on a philosophy of healing that's quite different from the biomedical model used by orthodox (allopathic) physicians.
+Homeopathic medicine is based on a philosophy of healing that's quite different from the biomedical model used by orthodox (allopathic) physicians.
 Homeopaths believe that most of the pharmaceutical drugs commonly prescribed by allopaths simply suppress symptoms without curing the illness.
-So, instead of traditional medications, homeopaths prescribe tiny doses of specially prepared remedies plants, animals, and other sources—to help the rid them body . mobilize its own healing energies.
+So, instead of traditional medications, homeopaths prescribe tiny doses of specially prepared remedies derived from plants, animals, and other sources to help the body mobilize its own healing energies.

 A Little History

-In 1844, the American Institute of Homeopathy was established, and two years later the American Medical Association was founded.
+The American Institute of Homeopathy was established in 1844, and two years later the American Medical Association was founded.
 The AMA refused homeopaths admission to their fledgling society, even though most homeopaths had also been trained in the allopathic medicine of the day.
 The AMA also expelled some of its members for merely consulting with homeopaths.